Md1Haji/e_commerce_Yml/READMEPsuedo.md

 ```

 #### Responses:

-- 200 OK: Successful response with the product data
+1. 200 OK : Successful response with the product data
-- 404 Not Found: Product with the specified ID not found
+2. 404 Not Found : Product with the specified ID not found
-- 500 Internal Server Error: Error response.
+3. 500 Internal Server Error : Error response.

-##### Get product By ID (GET):
+### Get product By ID (GET):

 #### Description: